 Register with the government and IRS

-To become an official recognized business entity, you must register with the government.
-If you are registering as a corporation, the most important thing you'll need is an articles of incorporation document, which includes your name, business purpose, corporate structure, stock details and other information about your company.
+To become an officially recognized business entity, you must register with the government.
+If you are registering as a corporation, you'll need an articles of incorporation document, which includes your name, business purpose, corporate structure, stock details and other information about your company.
 Otherwise, you will just need to register your business name, which can be your legal name or a fictitious "Doing Business As" name (if you are the sole proprietor) or the name you've come up with for your company.
 You may also want to take steps to trademark your business name for extra legal protection.

 Brand yourself and advertise

-A Web presence in the form of a company website and social media profiles is practically essential for any small business in today's world.
-Create a logo that can help people easily identify your brand and be consistent in using it across all of your digital platforms.
+A company website and social media profiles are practically essential for any small business in today's world.
+Create a logo that can help people easily identify your brand and be consistent in using it across all of your platforms.
 Use social media to spread the word about your new company.
-You can even use it as a promotional tool: for example, you can write on your company's Facebook page that the first 25 people to "Like" it will receive a coupon when you officially launch.
+You can even use it as a promotional tool to offer coupons and discounts to followers once you launch.
+Be sure to keep these digital assets up-to-date with relevant, interesting content about your business and industry as well.

-There's nothing quite like the feeling you'll get when you make your first transaction.
-You may even enjoy immediate success with orders pouring in shortly after you launch.
-But remember that your task is only just beginning — in order to make a profit and stay afloat, you always need to be growing your business.
+Your launch and first sales are only the beginning of your task as an entrepreneur.
+In order to make a profit and stay afloat, you always need to be growing your business.
 It's going to take time and effort, but you'll get out of your business what you put into it.

 Collaborating with more established brands in your industry is a great way to achieve growth.
 Reach out to other companies or even influential bloggers and ask for some promotion in exchange for a free product sample or service.
 Partner with a charity organization and volunteer some of your time or products to get your name out there.
 There are also a lot of great tech tools available to help small businesses reach the next level of growth.

 Starting a business can be risky and challenging, but armed with the proper tools and information, you put yourself on the path to entrepreneurship.